Grated Beet & Carrot Salad with Radish-Miso Dressing

 Thanks..

-Anon - Eat regularly, even if it is just a green apple.
-It is totally normal to feel this way after a day of green smoothies.
+Anon - Eat regularly, and add more protein and fat into your daily meals.
+It is totally normal to feel this way after a day smoothies and juice.
 There is a very broad range of feelings with this diet; some feel fantastic the first week and some feel awful. :)

 Ali,